 - Not officially approved by the FDA.

 Forget thawing if you’ve not had that time to wait.
 Or, possibly you’re not in a condition to manage to thaw.
 So I tried some alternative ways.
-But first I want to ensure you these tricks are risky as well.
+But first I want to assure you these tricks are risky as well.

 Keep the chicken inside a plastic bag.
 Throw or hit the bag on a hard surface.
 Ice can be broken down quickly, so when you hit it, the ice block between the joints of chicken pieces also breaks up.

 Moreover, you can use a knife to separate the chicken.
 But for this method, you should partially thaw it.
 Otherwise, there is a risk of cutting yourself.

 For proper equipment, you can look for a band saw or meat saw.
 Yes, it’s very risky.
 But I only recommend it to those who can handle it and if you need to separate a lot of chicken at a time.

 Mistakes You Should Avoid While Separating Frozen Chicken

 While separating frozen chicken, we usually make some mistakes that can cause harm to the chicken.
 So have a glance at the mistakes you must avoid.